 Keep the Weight off When You Quit Smoking

-, this weight gain can be prevented.
+, weight gain can be prevented.
 Also, adopting these healthy lifestyle factors will make you feel better.
-Feeling better overall may help you keep from smoking
+Feeling better overall may help you keep from

 Evidence shows that taking on a weight management program helps keep weight gain from happening over a long period of time.
 When you quit, you may see an increase in your appetite, so plan the right choices when you feel hungry.
-Here are some tips that may help you:
+Here are some tips that may help:

 - Plan ahead and space your meals every 3-4 hours.

 - Avoid coffee if possible, and drink more water.

 - Know your smoking triggers.
 If certain foods make you want to smoke, avoid them and choose other foods.

 - To avoid after meal cravings, eat a small healthy dessert like fruit, angel food cake, or something sugar-free.